Vegan Vitality Hub Uncategorized Can a Plant-Based Diet Help with Menopausal Symptoms?

 Can a Plant-Based Diet Help with Menopausal Symptoms?

-These plant compounds, found abundantly in foods like soy, flaxseeds, and legumes, have a unique ability to mimic estrogen in the body.
+These plant compounds, or Phytoestrogens found abundantly in foods like soy, flaxseeds, and legumes, have a unique ability to mimic estrogen in the body.
 As estrogen levels naturally decline during menopause, phytoestrogens can help fill the gap, potentially easing symptoms like hot flashes and night sweats.

 Research has shown that women in Asian countries, where soy consumption is traditionally high, tend to report fewer menopausal symptoms compared to their Western counterparts.
 A 2015 study published in the journal Climacteric found that a plant-based diet rich in soy products reduced hot flashes by up to 79% in postmenopausal women.